dschoorl/playlists/README.md

 On Windows: ```gradelw.bat build ```
 On Mac/Linux: ```./gradlew build```

-This will create a fat jar in the sub directory called `build/libs` that can be executed with the `java -jar` command.
-When you execute it, you must supply the year for which you want to compile a spotify playlist as the last program argument.
-E.g. to activate the `local` application profile (which causes the application-local.properties file to be applied) and make it compile a playlist for the year 1999, you would enter from the project directory:
+This will create a fat jar in the sub directory called `playlist-server/build/libs` that can be executed with the `java -jar` command:

-On Windows: `java -jar build\libs\playlists.jar --spring.profiles.active=local 1999`
+On Windows: `java -jar playlist-server\build\libs\playlists.jar --spring.profiles.active=local`
-On Mac/Linux: `java -jar build/libs/playlists.jar --spring.profiles.active=local 1999`
+On Mac/Linux: `java -jar playlist-verver/build/libs/playlists.jar --spring.profiles.active=local`

 Please continue reading the next section where it is explained what the application is doing or trying to do.

 #### Running - obtain a (temporary) Spotify authorization code

 When you run the application, it needs a valid authorization code to access Spotify.
 Unfortunately, this process can not be done automatically, since playlists is a command line application.
 The token is obtained by the user manually.
 A code is usually valid for one run.
 After that, you must repeat the authorization proces.